 Although the wars generally are waged between Nintendo, Sony, and Microsoft and their major home consoles, there are also handheld systems that keep the companies alive.
 When thinking of handhelds, many may immediately mention the Nintendo 3DS, one of Nintendo’s most popular products.

 However, the PS Vita, Sony’s latest handheld, is often overlooked.
-During this year’s E3 conference, there was a notable lack of Vita support from Sony, who, according to IGN, will persist making any more “AAA” titles from major developers.
+During this year’s E3 conference, there was a notable lack of Vita support from Sony, who, according to IGN, will persist in making any more AAA games from major developers.
 If there are no “major titles”, then what is there to play on the Vita?
 Some of the most prominent titles are JRPGs.

 The PS Vita is an amazing system for Japanese games, being one of the best consoles for fans of this particular genre.
 For those who are not into JRPGs, the Vita library may appear to be lackluster, especially since many titles are also available on PS3 or PS4 systems.
 However, there are several amazing titles that can appeal to both hardcore JRPG fans and any gamer alike.

 So if you’re looking for some of the best PS Vita games to play, we’ve got you covered with the best JRPGs on the console.
 Below are ten games that have received critical acclaim and are must-buys for any Vita owner:

 10. Muramasa Rebirth

 Originally a Nintendo Wii title called Muramasa The Demon Blade by Vanillaware, Muramasa Rebirth was revamped for the Vita, with new features, characters, and quests.
 This action RPG follows the two, intertwining stories of Momohime, a princess possessed by a spirit, and Kisuke, a ninja on the run.